 Before remaking regulations, the responsible Minister is required to ensure that consultation occurs with affected parties, and that the impacts of the regulations on individuals or groups are adequately assessed.

-Initial consultation took place in 2014, and the feedback gathered has been used to inform the proposed Regulations and prepare the Regulatory Impact Statement.
+Initial consultation took place in 2014, and the feedback gathered was used to inform the proposed Regulations and the Regulatory Impact Statement.

-In February 2016 the Building Regulations 2006 were extended to apply to 5 June 2017.
-Interim Regulations are being prepared to extend these Regulations again until 5 June 2018.
-This is to make sure there is enough time to consult widely with stakeholders on the proposed Regulations before finalising them.
+The interim Regulations are being prepared to make sure there is enough time to consult widely with stakeholders on the proposed Regulations before finalising them.

-The new replacement Regulations will be in place before 5 June 2018.
+The new replacement Regulations will be made before 3 June 2018.